kkaosninja/dotfiles/README.md

 Shell | Zsh + OhMyZsh + Powerlevel10k | https://ohmyz.sh/, https://github.com/romkatv/powerlevel10k

+**NOTE:** After installation of custom kernel, the symlinks of initrd.old and vmlinuz.old point to the new kernel and initrd and vmlinuz point to the generic kernel.
+Don't forget to change this.
+Also dont forget to copy kernel images to /boot/efi/EFI/Pop_OS-{UUID} of both current and previous kernels.

+---

 DNS
 Requirements => Filters Malicious sites + Support DNSSEC + Support DNS over TLS